jedipunkz/terraform-provider-filesystem/README.md

 # Terraform Filesystem Provider

+> [!NOTE]
+> This software is being developed for learning purposes.

 This Terraform provider allows you to create and manage files and directories on your local filesystem.

 ## Features